amcardle/DocsRef/docs/Paediatrics/Law.md

 ## Consent and Capacity

-Gillick (Fraser) competency - "the parental right to determine whether or not a child below the age of 16yrs will or will not have medical treatment terminates if and when the child achieves sufficient understanding and intelligence to enable him to understand fully what is proposed"
+Gillick competency - "the parental right to determine whether or not a child below the age of 16yrs will or will not have medical treatment terminates if and when the child achieves sufficient understanding and intelligence to enable him to understand fully what is proposed"

 "The adolescent must possess qualities associated with self-determination and self-identity, appropriate cognitive abilities, and the ability to rationalize and reason hypothetically.
 Understanding, intelligence, and experience are also important qualities that may determine competence"